 Urban Partnership Bank

 In August, 2010 Urban Partnership Bank was formed from the assets of long-time CDBA Member ShoreBank.
-They offer responsible, convenient, low cost banking products and services, that educate, empower and help people create opportunities.
+They offer responsible, convenient, low cost banking products and services that educate and empower people to create opportunities.
+Urban Partnership works hand in hand with likeminded individuals, businesses, nonprofits, foundations and faith-based organizations to catalyze positive change in communities where they're needed most.